pivotal/docs-tap/aws-services/reference/supported-topologies.hbs.md

 To configure the service from the AWS Services package for this type of topology you must:

 - Manually create all required subnets and security groups in AWS.
-- Add a rule to permit TCP port 5432 (PostgreSQL, MySQL) or 5671 (RabbitMQ) from the subnet where the Tanzu Application Platform application workloads run to the subnet where the service instances run.
+- Add a rule to permit the TCP port from the subnet where the Tanzu Application Platform application workloads run to the subnet where the service instances run.
+  Create the rule for TCP port 5432 for PostgreSQL and MySQL, or 5671 for RabbitMQ.
-- Create a database subnet group (PostgreSQL, MySQL) consisting of the subnets.
+- For PostgreSQL and MySQL, create a database subnet group consisting of the subnets.

 For instructions for these tasks, see the
 [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.Scenarios.html#USER_VPC.Scenario1).